BarathiShankar/Practice-Files/README.md

-# Java Practice Problems Repository
+# Practice Problems Repository

-Welcome to the **Java Practice Problems Repository** !
+Welcome to the **Practice Problems Repository** !
-This repository is dedicated to helping mysellf and other basic developers to improve our Java skills through a variety of coding challenges, exercises, and sample solutions.
+This repository is dedicated to helping mysellf and other basic developers to improve our Logical thinking skills through a variety of coding challenges, exercises, and sample solutions.

 ---

 ## 📚 About

-- **Purpose:** Provide a centralized hub for Java practice problems, from beginner to advanced level.
+- **Purpose:** Provide a centralized hub for practice problems, from beginner to advanced level.
 - **Contents:** Includes a range of problems covering topics such as algorithms, data structures, object-oriented programming, and more.
-- **Audience:** Students, self-learners, interviewees, or anyone looking to sharpen their Java coding skills.
+- **Audience:** Students, self-learners, interviewees, or anyone looking to sharpen their Java, C++ coding skills.

 ---